 The Trust Agreement between the Obligated Group and the trustee for the Series 2018 Bonds contains certain covenants including, among other things (1) requirements relating to ownership and maintenance of the community and (2) a requirement that the long-term debt service coverage ratio calculated at the end of each fiscal year, as defined in the agreement, be no less than 1.20.
-At September 30, 2021, management believes it is in compliance with these covenants.
+At September 30, 2023, management is not aware of any noncompliance with these covenants.